FabianRuizF/TalaTrivia/README.md

 - Make the swagger documentation of the API much more readable, it should be usable right now ,but there still lots of work to improve.
 - Add a jwt token login for our API
 - Add a role for user, so it can be an admin (which should be able to create trivia/questions) , superadmin (which should be able to create users and everything that an admin do), and user (can participate on trivia, can answer them)
+- Using cache on github actions to make them faster